 The performance by the knights, the queen, the horses and their trainers, and everyone else that has a part in this show are very entertaining.
 Our boys have always been highly engaged.
 And if you think that it is just for kids…that is so far from the truth.
 My husband gets into the show every single time, as do the boys, at all ages!
 It really helps that they start bringing dishes out pretty quick after the show starts.
 The food and drinks are all delicious, too!
 This is a great way to keep both children and adults happy.

 The only negative to having a toddler and a pre-schooler eating what they serve is that they don’t offer utensils, so as to keep in the spirit of the medieval era.
 So you may want to bring a disposable but sturdy set of utensils for your toddlers.
 Once your child is 5 or 6 years old, it is way more fun to just eat everything with their hands.
 They also bring out a large, warm, wipe, to each person after the meal is done.
-Here is another blast from the past picture!

 The best part of the show is defintely the last 30 minutes, so make sure you don’t miss it.
 The show culminates in a very climactic way, with jousting, dueling, and victories that really engage the audience.
 If you are lucky, your knight will win the tournament.